Consumed REST Services

 Create a GET, POST, PUT, PATCH, or DELETE request to send data to your server by doing the following:

-2. In the Method & URL field, use drop-down to select the HTTP method you want to use.
+1. In the Method & URL field, use the drop-down to select the HTTP method you want to use.

-5. Add a Base URL to use the same URL across all requests in this consumed REST Service document.
+4. Add a base URL to use the same URL across all requests in this consumed REST Service document.

-6. Select an authentication method.
+6. Select an authentication method, then click OK.
 For more information, see Authentication methods.

 7. Click Send.